NastiaPlaskonis/Plaskoni_Individual_task/README.md

 # Image signature with RSA and SHA-256

 > Developed by **Anastasiia Plaskonis**
-> as part of the *Information Security Fundamentals* course
+> as part of the Information Security Fundamentals course
-> Ukrainian Catholic University (UCU), 2025
+> Ukrainian Catholic University, 2025

 This repository contains a compact solution for securely signing PNG images using RSA (4096-bit) and SHA-256 hashing.
 The signature is written directly into the image's metadata — invisible to the viewer but verifiable by cryptographic means.